2020 Serbian local elections: North Bačka District

 Local elections were held in the one city (Subotica) and both of the municipalities in the North Bačka District.
 The Progressive Party won plurality victories in Subotica and Mali Iđoš, while the Alliance of Vojvodina Hungarians won a majority victory in Bačka Topola.
 In all three jurisdictions, the Progressives and the Alliance of Vojvodina Hungarians formed coalition governments after the election.

 Subotica

 Results of the election for the City Assembly of Subotica:

 The Progressives and their allies formed a coalition government with the Alliance of Vojvodina Hungarians after the election.
 Stevan Bakić of the Progressive Party was chosen as mayor.
-Bálint Pásztor, who led the Alliance of Vojvodina Hungarians list, was chosen as president of the city assembly.
+Bálint Pásztor, who led the Alliance of Vojvodina Hungarians list, was chosen as president of the city assembly, and Imre Kern, who appeared second on the list, was chosen as deputy mayor.

+Tomislav Žigmanov, the leader of the Democratic Alliance of Croats in Vojvodina, was re-elected to the assembly from the lead position on the Vojvodina Front's list.
+He resigned on 3 November 2022 after being appointed as a minister in the Serbian government.

 Bačka Topola

 Results of the election for the Municipal Assembly of Bačka Topola:

-Adrian Satmari of the Alliance of Vojvodina Hungarians was chosen as mayor after the election.
+Adrián Szatmári of the Alliance of Vojvodina Hungarians was chosen as mayor after the election.
 A member of the Progressive Party was chosen as president of the municipal assembly.

-Parliamentarian Árpád Fremond was elected to the local parliament on the Alliance of Vojvodina Hungarians list.
+Parliamentarian Árpád Fremond was elected to the local assembly from the sixth position on the Alliance of Vojvodina Hungarians list.
+He resigned on 13 December 2022, three days before he was elected as leader of Serbia's Hungarian National Council.